pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 <br/>

-- **Callback type 4** will give you detailed information on each diligence happening during he KYC of your end user.
+- **Callback type 4** will give you detailed information on each diligence happening during the KYC of your end user.

 ```json
 "Payload": {